projectmesa/mesa/docs/overview.md

 To bootstrap a new model install mesa and run `mesa startproject`

 ### AgentSet and model.agents
-Mesa 3.0 introduces the AgentSet class and the `model.agents` attribute, providing powerful tools for managing agents.
+Mesa 3.0 makes `model.agents` and the AgentSet class central in managing and activating agents.

 #### model.agents
 `model.agents` is an AgentSet containing all agents in the model.
 It's automatically updated when agents are added or removed: